gumaerc-testorg/2.700-fall-2014/content/pages/readings.md

 Textbook Key
 ------------

 \[PNA\] = Letcher, John. _Principles of Naval Architecture Series: The Geometry of Ships_.
 The Society of Naval Architects and Marine Engineers, 2010.
 ISBN: 9780939773671.
-(Books in this series are available for purchase at [The Society of Naval Architects and Marine Engineers](http://www.sname.org/) website.)
+(Books in this series are available for purchase at {{% resource_link "b5530ffd-cb5c-4602-aa5a-8fb207e8546c" "The Society of Naval Architects and Marine Engineers" %}} website.)

 \[Lewis\] = Lewis, Edward V., ed. _Principles of Naval Architecture, Vol. I & 2_.
 New York, 1941.